Cardinal Mazarin: The Fronde of the Princes

 Once back in Paris, Mazarin soon made an alliance with his old enemy, Cardinal Jean François Paul de Gondi.
 Condé departed to Bordeaux to gather reinforcements.
 He raised an army of Spanish and French soldiers, and marched on Paris, arriving on 2 July.
 The soldiers loyal to the Queen, commanded by Turenne, were waiting, and trapped Condé's army against the walls of Paris.
 An ally of Condé, the Grande Mademoiselle, ordered the gates of the city opened to rescue Condé's army.
 The battle was witnessed from the hills of Charonne by the young Louis XIV.

 As soon as Condé's soldiers entered Paris, he demanded an immediate purge of Mazarin's supporters.
 Riots broke out around the Bastille, and were suppressed with great difficulty.
 The Presidents of the Parlement, now allies of Mazarin, demanded that the violence be stopped and that Condé take his army out of Paris.
 Reluctantly, Condé left the city, going to the Spanish Netherlands, pursued by Turenne.

 Louis XIV, now of age to claim his throne, re-entered Paris in October 1652, accompanied by his mother and by Turenne.
 Mazarin had to wait longer to make his return, which was carefully orchestrated with his help.
 The Parlement de Paris was first transferred by Anne of Austria from Paris to Pontoise, to see how many members would accept her authority.
 A majority appeared at the meeting.
 Following the prepared plan, the Parlement respectfully asked that Mazarin be dismissed, and Anne of Austria agreed.
 Mazarin, knowing this was the plan, accepted this decision, and waited a respectful time in exile.
 He made his return to Paris in February 1653.
 He was welcomed with a triumphal banquet at the Hotel de Ville, where crowds earlier had demanded his downfall.

+Once he was restored to power, Mazarin began arranging for his nieces, known as the Mazarinettes, to marry powerful French and Italian noblemen.
+In order to entice the prospective grooms to marry them despite their lower rank, Mazarin provided large dowries.
+Among his seven nieces, Laura Mancini and Anne Marie Martinozzi married into the royal House of Bourbon; Olympia Mancini married into the House of Savoy; and Laura Martinozzi married Duke Alfonso IV d'Este of Modena.